 Generally Partners in Wellbeing will only disclose personal or sensitive information to a third party when you give permission to Partners in Wellbeing to do so.

 However, we will also disclose personal and/or sensitive information for a purpose directly related to Partners in Wellbeing providing you with services, when we are required to by law or the terms of a funding agreement, to meet specific duty of care obligations, or for a law enforcement purpose.
+Partners in Wellbeing being may also disclose your information to our service partners including Neami National, ACSO, EACH and Melbourne Innovation Centre as well as Pop Up Community Mental Health Services as provided by Neami National, ACSO, EACH, Mind, CoHealth, Mentis Assist, Star Health, ERMHA, Wellways Australia and Mallee Family Care.

 It is a requirement of funding bodies that we submit regular reports on our performance, which may include information about the characteristics of people using Partners in Wellbeing services.